Redesigning a financial services marketing website

 Refocusing on the user

-At design crit meetings, the team discussed their relative merits and selected the two best options.
-I turned these into prototypes and our UX Researcher set up unmoderated usability tests on UserTesting.
+We discussed their relative merits and voted on the top two ideas.
+I turned these into prototypes for the UX researcher to test on UserTesting.

-We would then assess the results, and I'd make iterative tweaks based on this feedback to create a final design proposal.
+After assessing the results, I'd make iterative tweaks to reach a final design.

 Presenting solutions to stakeholders

-I would then present the validated designs back to the project group, and negotiate any pushback armed with our research results.
+I would then present the validated designs back to the project group (often senior leaders in the business).

 An example sprint week

-Our product (i.e. fund) pages were the business' most important pages in terms of sharing information with users and gathering investment, but we had some concerns about their usability.
+Our product (i.e. fund) pages were the business' most important pages in terms of sharing information with users and gathering investment.

 So I created prototypes in Figma for a scroll-based navigation: